afeefa2023/Data_Analysis-_1/README.md

 # Data_Analysis_1

-The data analysis process begins with the collection of a dataset containing information about bananas, which may encompass variables such as production quantities, prices, geographical distribution, and consumption patterns.
-Following data collection, rigorous cleaning procedures are applied to eliminate duplicates, handle missing values, and ensure data consistency.
+The data analysis conducted on the dataset revealed significant insights into the underlying trends and patterns.
+Through exploratory data analysis techniques, key metrics such as distribution, central tendency, and variability were examined, providing a comprehensive understanding of the dataset's characteristics.
+Furthermore, visualizations such as histograms, scatter plots, and bar charts were utilized to uncover relationships, outliers, and potential correlations among the variables.
+By applying statistical methods and visualization tools, the analysis shed light on valuable insights, guiding further investigation and decision-making processes.

 .Data sources:CSV file